📝 Software Carpentry Notes

 - A loop is a way to do many things at once — or to make many mistakes at once if it does the wrong thing.
 One way to check what a loop would do is to echo the commands it would run instead of actually running them.

-prints to screen everything enclosed in the quote marks.
-It redirects the output from the commandecho do $something
+echo "do $something"prints to screen everything enclosed in the quote marks.
+It redirects the output from the commandecho do $somethingexpands the loop variable name

 Shell scripts